 If you’ve been looking for the ultimate way to serve up brussel sprouts, these maple bacon brussel sprouts will not disappoint!

-Coated in a maple balsamic glaze, the brussel sprouts are oven roasted until lightly browned and crispy and are then tossed with crispy bits of bacon.
-It’s the perfect combination of sweet and savoury that even non-brussel sprout lovers will love!
+Coated in a maple balsamic glaze, the brussel sprouts are oven-roasted until lightly browned and crispy and are then tossed with crispy bacon bits.
+It’s the perfect balance of sweet and savory that even non-brussel sprout lovers will love!

 For more vegetable side dishes, be sure to try my Maple Roasted Brussel Sprouts and Sweet Potatoes and Seasoned Green Beans with Bacon too!